stonemjs/docs/src/docs/architecture/providers.md

 - You’re integrating advanced logic that decorators or blueprint fields can’t express
 - You’re building a reusable **third-party extension** to plug into the initialization phase

-This keeps your system clean, introspectable, and aligned with the Continuum — where configuration is separated by **dimension**, not just by type.
+This keeps your system clean, introspectable, and aligned with the Continuum, where configuration is separated by **dimension**, not just by type.

 #### Keep Providers Focused